Carissa-Mayo/agent-based-model-flocking/README.md

 Agent-based schooling with cohesion, separation, alignment, optional field-of-vision (FOV), random walks and a predator.
 Periodic boundaries, live plotting, and a clean parameter interface.

-Class proejct for CSCI 4314 Dynamic Models in Biology by Dr. Orit Peleg.
+Class project for CSCI 4314 Dynamic Models in Biology by Dr. Orit Peleg.
 Code was adpated from in-class assignments.

 ![Schooling demo](schooling_demo.gif)